angelleye/paypal-php-library/README.md

 The library comes with basic usage samples, but if you feel more comfortable seeing the integration inside a fully functional demo that is built into a basic shopping cart system, take a look at our [demo kits available on our website](https://www.angelleye.com/product-category/php-class-libraries/demo-kits/).
+You can find our built-in demo inside demo directory.
+If you have purchased any demo then you just need to add those inside demo directory and its ready to go.

 ## Tutorials